 The protein encoded by this gene has a long and a short form, generated by use of alternative translational start codons.
 The long form is expressed in steroidogenic tissues such as testis, where it converts cholesteryl esters to free cholesterol for steroid hormone production.
 The short form is expressed in adipose tissue, among others, where it hydrolyzes stored triglycerides to free fatty acids. [provided by RefSeq, Jul 2008]

 GeneCards Summary for LIPE Gene

 LIPE (Lipase E, Hormone Sensitive Type) is a Protein Coding gene.
-Diseases associated with LIPE include lipodystrophy, familial partial, type 6 and lipe-related familial partial lipodystrophy.
-Among its related pathways are Lipoprotein metabolism and Metabolism.
-GO annotations related to this gene include protein kinase binding and triglyceride lipase activity.
+Diseases associated with LIPE include Lipodystrophy, Familial Partial, Type 6 and Abdominal Obesity-Metabolic Syndrome 4.
+Among its related pathways are Apelin signaling pathway and triacylglycerol biosynthesis.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and triglyceride lipase activity.

 UniProtKB/Swiss-Prot Summary for LIPE Gene